 “We’re not like, ‘Ugh, another person,’ ” says Mossey.
 “Instead we say, ‘Wow!
 You drove three or four hours to get here!
 Welcome to the Catskills!
 But we need you to help us take care of it.’ ”

 With the summer winding down, it’s clear the policies are working.
 When I visited Mossey and Guendel early Monday morning they were cleaning up after a busy weekend.
 Instead of hauling out a dumpster’s worth of garbage, they had filled two kitchen-sized bags with “microtrash” such as juice-box straw wrappers that fell out of pockets.

 The site was immaculate, and with just the three of us standing there, Blue Hole again resembled the untouched, tranquil paradise that made locals fall in love with it for hundreds — and possibly thousands — of years.

 The same groups that came together to work out a plan for Blue Hole are talking about how its success can be replicated.
 The Leave No Trace Center has identified Breakneck Ridge as a priority and will travel to the Highlands in October for a week of workshops and discussions.

 As we walked back from Blue Hole, Mossey noted how the path was already recovering, with less erosion.
-“You can expect to see, over the next year or two, some vegetation growing back, to help lock some of the soil in,” he explains.Did you find this article useful or informative?
-Please consider a contribution to support our nonprofit journalism.
-Our annual appeal has begun!
-All gifts of up to $1,000 through Dec.
-31 will be matched TWICE!
-Click here for details.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+“You can expect to see, over the next year or two, some vegetation growing back, to help lock some of the soil in,” he explains.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution.